-One Nonprofit and Voluntary Sector Management (CINP) course.

-With the submission of an approved Course Substitution/Directive Form signed by the academic coordinator, one course from Psychology, Sociology, Philosophy, or Politics and Public Administration courses, or equivalent.

-With the submission of an approved Course Substitution/Directive Form signed by the academic coordinator, one professional course from Early Childhood Education, Nutrition, Child and Youth Care, Social Work, or Gerontology, or equivalent.
+- An additional course from Elective Group A above, excluding the two courses already completed. - 2.
+One Interdisciplinary Studies (CINT) course. - One Nonprofit and Voluntary Sector Management (CINP) course. - 4.
+With the submission of an approved Course Substitution/Directive Form signed by the academic coordinator, one course from Psychology, Sociology, Philosophy, or Politics and Public Administration courses, or equivalent. - With the submission of an approved Course Substitution/Directive Form signed by the academic coordinator, one professional course from Early Childhood Education, Nutrition, Child and Youth Care, Social Work, or Gerontology, or equivalent.